 Good Food, Good Friends – Join us for Lunch!

 Community Dining Centers create an opportunity for socializing while enjoying a nutritious lunch.
 Special events, parties and education programs are offered at all locations.

 Anyone 60 and older is welcome to eat a noontime meal, Monday through Friday, at one of 10 Community Dining Centers operated by Tri-Valley.
 We have introduced soup and salad/or sandwich meals once weekly at several locations.
 Come enjoy a meal, visit with friends and meet new ones.

 Tri-Valley also operates Lunch Clubs at various locations throughout our service area.
-These clubs do not meet daily but they provide the same hot noontime meal that is available at Senior Dining Centers.
+These clubs do not meet daily but they provide the same hot noontime meal that is available at Community Dining Centers.

 See the Dining Center/Lunch Club listing to find a location near you.
 Reservations need to be made 48 hours in advance by calling the location directly or the Nutrition Office at 508-949-6640.